 Christmas looms, 2012 draws to an end, and the only man left standing is capitalism.
-What’s new, right?
-It’s that time of the year again where every blogger on the blogosphere feels a compulsive urge to unnecessarily reappraise the music of the past year.
-Yes, you got it, ’tis the season of list-making.
-And this is a list of my ten favourite albums from a surprisingly great year in music:
+Woo!
+To celebrate such frivolities, this is a list of my ten favourite albums from the year gone by:

 10. Jack White, ‘Blunderbuss’